TeamGloomy/TeamGloomy.github.io/pages/mydoc/stm32_differences.md

 * To support the number of different boards, a /sys/board.txt config file is required.
 More information can be found [here](board_txt.html).
 * M150 does not support X0 or X1.
 If being used with neopixels, X2 should be used.
 * Only supports an IP address for the board up to 192.168.1.56 in access point mode.
-* Only one Z probe is supported.
+* Only two Z probe's are supported.